scribe-security/docs/docs/valint/policies.md

 <details>
   <summary> Custom package policy </summary>
-In this example, the policy module named `custom-package-policy` to verify a custom package requirements.
+In this example, the policy rule named `custom-package-policy` to verify a custom package requirements.
 In the example Alpine packages are forbidden.

 ```yaml